Oakland Wrongful Death Attorney

 Depending on the situation, you may also have the right to ask for punitive damages.
 These are not meant to compensate you, but instead punish the wrongdoer.
 Punitive damages are not generally granted in wrongful death suits.
 They are only awarded when the other party’s behavior was grossly negligent or intentional.

 When you suffer an unexpected and tragic loss, the last thing you want to think about is an insurance claim or lawsuit.
 However, moving forward with a wrongful death claim may be the best way for you to hold the at-fault party responsible and receive the financial support you and your family need.
-Let our experienced attorneys at Willoughby Brod, LLP explain your rights and legal options.
+Let our experienced attorneys at the Brod Law Firm explain your rights and legal options.
 It is a difficult decision to make, and we will help you understand the law so that you can make the best decision for you and your family.